 KTN ‘s specialist network of 31 Knowledge Transfer Advisers are central to the success of KTP.
 Providing independent expert advice, passionate about delivering positive change for KTP partners and committed to attracting high-quality graduates to industry via Knowledge Transfer Partnerships they help at every stage of the KTP journey – from advising on a project’s suitability for funding, right through to assessing its impact, post-project.

-With more than half a millennium of experience between them, the KTN’s network of Knowledge Transfer Advisers are a highly valuable, trusted source of expertise, with a wealth of specialist knowledge, business acumen and vital KTP know-how.
+With more than half a millennium of experience between them, KTN’s network of Knowledge Transfer Advisers are a highly valuable, trusted source of expertise, with a wealth of specialist knowledge, business acumen and vital KTP know-how.

 If you think a KTP or Management KTP might help your organisation achieve its strategic goals, talk to a Knowledge Transfer Adviser in the first instance.
 S/he can check the feasibility of your idea and its suitability for funding.
-Advisers can then help find an academic partner and draw up a grant application with you.
+Your Adviser can then help find an academic partner and draw up a grant application with you.

 Terry Corner – East Sussex, Kent, Surrey, Central and South London, West Sussex